 Megan Volpert grew up in Chicago and lives in Atlanta with her wife, Mindy.
-Volpert holds an MFA in Creative Writing from Louisiana State University and has been teaching high school English in public schools for the past sixteen years.
-She also teaches Gender Studies and American Studies part-time at Kennesaw State University.
+Volpert holds an MFA in Creative Writing from Louisiana State University and taught high school English in public schools for sixteen years before moving to private sector consulting.

 Her early intellectual development was framed by tournaments.
-She spent seven years as a nationally competitive debater in high school and college, then several more years competing in poetry slams.
-Her early publications focused on language play rooted in surrealism, before turning toward a variety of hybrid forms invested in confessionalism.
-Increasingly, Volpert's work pivoted into non-fiction during her thirties, when she prolifically published opinion journalism or essays.
+She spent seven years as a nationally competitive debater in high school and college, then several more years slaying in poetry slams.
+Publications in her twenties focused on language play rooted in surrealism before turning toward a variety of hybrid forms invested in confessionalism.
+Volpert's work pivoted into non-fiction during her thirties, when she prolifically published opinion journalism or essays.

-Throughout her writing career, Volpert has been influenced by second-generation New York School poetry and has displayed a strong interest in performance studies.
+Throughout her life and work, Volpert has been influenced by second-generation New York School poetry and experiments in performance studies.
 Volpert is a theory junky who cannot resist rock and roll.
 Her work is consistently argumentative.
 She used to drive a scooter.

 photos by Rob Friedman